Klepac-Ceraj-Lab/EEGMicrobiome/manuscript/main.typ

 (Benjamini-Hochberg, q < 0.2; @figure3, Table S2).
-Microbial genes involved in synthesis or degradation of molecules with neuroactive potential across all categories considered (i.e., neurotransmitters, amino acid metabolism, SCFAs, other) were associated with both VEP amplitudes and latencies at each visit (Figure S2) (Figure S2), demonstrating widespread associations between early life gut microbiome and visual cortex neurodevelopment.
+Microbial genes involved in synthesis or degradation of molecules with neuroactive potential across all categories considered (i.e., neurotransmitters, amino acid metabolism, SCFAs, other) were associated with both VEP amplitudes and latencies at each visit (@figureS2), demonstrating widespread associations between early life gut microbiome and visual cortex neurodevelopment.
 The number of these associations increased over time (visit-1 had 6 associations, visit-2 had 24, and visit-3 had 37).